ChrickeR/chricker.github.io/_posts/assignments/2023-09-11-first_principle.md

 That teaches us that while first principles are valuable, we must balance them with an open-minded approach that embraces diverse thinking.
 To apply first principles effectively, we need to recognize and overcome our biases and be willing to explore different perspectives.

-we must therefore encourages us to cultivate a broader, more adaptable mindset to find effective solutions.
+We must therefore encourage us to cultivate a broader, more adaptable mindset to find effective solutions.

 Here is some inspirational examples